VisDunneRight/IDMVis/README.md

 # License
 This project is open source under [the MIT License](https://opensource.org/licenses/MIT).

-# Acknowledgements
+# Acknowledgments
-This material is based upon work supported by the National Science Foundation under Grant No. 1755901.
+This material is based upon work supported by the National Science Foundation under [Grant No. 1755901](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1755901).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.